What is Bing Virus

 Malware Removal Tool

 There are many suspicious and potentially unwanted programs that are lurking around the web.
 They all want to trick you into running their configuration code on your device without noticing them.
-To complete this, undesired programs often come in a bundle with an app of your choice.
-Usually free one.
-So it may be the last installed media player, file converter, weather toolbar, online streaming app, or another useful app that has delivered the undesired app associated with Bing.com search redirect.
+Undesired programs often come in a bundle with an app of your choice.
+So it may be the last installed media player, file converter, weather toolbar, online streaming app, or another useful app that has delivered the undesired app associated with this search redirect.

-To make you more prone to install optional offers, these apps present you deceptive installers that rarely disclose all the details in an appropriate way.
+These apps present you deceptive installers that rarely disclose all the details in an appropriate way.
 So you could have missed the information about added extras and eventually allowed them to access your device.
-Happily, present PUPs could be sometimes revealed by the information disclosed in the Advanced/Custom configuration option.
+Happily, present PUPs could sometimes be revealed by the information disclosed in the Advanced/Custom configuration option.
 So we recommend you to select it every time you see it in an app installer.

-Widely used web browsers like Google Chrome, Mozilla Firefox, Internet Explorer, Microsoft Edge, Opera and Safari could be affected by Bing redirect virus a.k.a.
-Bing virus.
-The so-called Bing Virus is also known for its spread across Mac devices.
+Widely used web browsers like Google Chrome, Mozilla Firefox, Internet Explorer, Microsoft Edge, Opera and Safari could be affected by this threat.
+The so-called Bing.com Redirect is also known for its spread across Mac devices.
 The techniques of delivery could be quite the same as those for Windows systems.

-In the event that your search engine keeps changing to Bing.com even when you set another one, your device is probably affected by an undesired program.
-In this case, you’re dealing with a “Bing Redirect virus” case.
+In the event that your search engine keeps changing to its page, even when you set another one, your device is probably affected by an undesired program.
+In this case, you’re dealing with a redirect virus.

-We all know that Bing.com is a reliable search engine that has a considerable market share.
+We all know that Microsoft’s official search engine is reliable and has a considerable market share.
 However, there are many nasty programs like browser hijackers and adware that misuse its reputation for the completion of their harmful purposes.
-Once installed, such a program could alter main browser settings and start redirecting you to Bing during every browsing session.
-In fact, this issue related to Bing search engine appears to be similar to Google redirect virus and Yahoo redirect virus that we have already reported on our site.
+Once installed, such a program could alter main browser settings and start redirecting you to it during every browsing session.
+In fact, this issue related to this search site appears to be similar to Google redirect virus and Yahoo redirect virus that we have already reported on our site.

 - Visited URLs and websites